martinklepsch/martinklepsch.org/_posts/2014-02-05-living-small.markdown

 I believe as thoughtful members of our society we should **rethink our relationship to stuff**.
 How can we, as a society, make better use of the things we have at our disposal?
 What do I really need to **own** to live my life?
 Ideas like [the share economy](http://en.wikipedia.org/wiki/Sharing_economy) seem like a logical step with the increasing ease of sharing/routing information.

-Also purposely living with less is obviously not a new idea and so it happens to be part of things like [the 100 Things Challenge](http://zenhabits.net/minimalist-fun-the-100-things-challenge/).
+Purposely living with less is obviously not a new idea and so it happens to be part of things like [the 100 Things Challenge](http://zenhabits.net/minimalist-fun-the-100-things-challenge/).
 Coming across the 100 Things Challenge again and again I want to try it myself.
 In February I'm going to create an inventory of the things I own.
 Let’s see if the number of things I own is going to be above or below 100.

 > Stuff has gotten a lot cheaper, but our attitudes toward it haven't changed correspondingly.
 We overvalue stuff.